MicrosoftDocs/security/compass/governance-risk-compliance-capabilities.md

 description: "Lists capabilities that can help with governance, risk, and compliance."
 ---

-# Microsoft governance, risk, and compliance capabilities
+# Governance, risk, and compliance capabilities

 This article lists capabilities that can help with governance, risk, and compliance.
 You can also learn more about these capabilities at [Azure governance documentation](https://docs.microsoft.com/azure/governance/).